History of Serbia: Serbia in World War II (1941–1944)

-In the run up to World War II, Prince Regent Paul signed a treaty with Hitler (as did Bulgaria, Romania, Hungary).
-However, a popular uprising amongst the people rejected this agreement and Prince Regent Paul was sent to exile.
+In the run up to World War II, Prince Regent Paul signed a treaty with Hitler (as did Bulgaria, Romania, and Hungary).
+However, a popular uprising amongst the people rejected this agreement and Prince Regent Paul was sent to exile following a coup d'état two days after the signing of the agreement.
 King Peter II assumed full royal duty.

 Thus the beginning of the 1940s, Yugoslavia found itself surrounded by hostile countries.
 Except for Greece, all other neighboring countries had signed agreements with either Germany or Italy.
 Adolf Hitler was strongly pressuring Yugoslavia to join the Axis powers.
 The government was even prepared to reach a compromise with him, but the spirit in the country was completely different.
 Public demonstrations against Nazism prompted a brutal reaction.

 On 6 April 1941 Germany, Italy, Hungary, and Bulgaria invaded Yugoslavia, and the Luftwaffe bombed Belgrade for 3 days killing 17,000 people.
 Belgrade was captured by German forces on 13 April 1941, and four days later on 17 April 1941 the Royal Yugoslavian Army surrendered unconditionally.
-Acting upon advice and with a heavy heart, King Peter II left the country to seek Allied support.
-He was greeted as the hero who dared oppose Hitler.
+King Peter II left the country to seek Allied support.
 The Royal Yugoslav Government, the only legal body of Yugoslavia, continued to work in London.
 The occupying Axis powers then divided Yugoslavia up.
 The western parts of the country together with Bosnia and Herzegovina were turned into a Nazi puppet state called the Independent State of Croatia (NDH) and ruled by the Ustashe.
 Most of the territory of modern Serbia was occupied by the German army and was governed by the German Military Administration in Serbia.
-The governed territory was called Serbia or the Territory of the Military Commander in Serbia, and, besides German military administrators, it was also governed by the Serbian puppet governments first under Milan Aćimović and then under Serbian army general Milan Nedić.
+The governed territory was called Serbia or the Territory of the Military Commander in Serbia.
+Besides German military administrators, it was also governed by the Serbian puppet governments first under Milan Aćimović and then under Serbian army general Milan Nedić.
 The northern territories were annexed by Hungary, and eastern and southern territories by Bulgaria.
 Kosovo and Metohija were mostly annexed by Albania which was under the sponsorship of fascist Italy.
 Montenegro also lost territories to Albania and was then occupied by Italian troops.
 Slovenia was divided between Germany and Italy, which also seized the islands in the Adriatic.